General Dental Informtion

 Periodontal disease

 Periodontal disease, also known as gum disease, is more severe than gingivitis.
-If gingivitis is not taken seriously and remains untreated, its more severe form, called periodontitis, may develop.
+If gingivitis is not taken seriously and remains untreated, it would become a more severe form, called periodontitis.
 In this case, the gums can pull away from the tooth, bone can be lost, and the teeth may loosen or fall out.
-You should visit a dentist to treat periodontal disease.
+You should visit a dentist as soon as possible to treat periodontal disease.

 Tooth decay